-Investments consist primarily of interest-bearing deposits, debt and equity securities, and interests in alternative investment, debt, equity and private equity funds.
+Investments consist primarily of debt and equity securities, and interests in alternative investment, debt, equity and private equity funds.

-These investments, with the exception of interest-bearing deposits, are carried at fair value on the condensed consolidated statements of financial condition, and any increases or decreases in the fair value of these investments are reflected in earnings.
+These investments are carried at fair value on the condensed consolidated statements of financial condition, and any increases or decreases in the fair value of these investments are reflected in earnings.
 The fair value of investments is generally based upon market prices or the net asset value ("NAV") or its equivalent for investments in funds.
 See Note 6 of Notes to Condensed Consolidated Financial Statements for additional information on the measurement of the fair value of investments.